projectivetech/dont-stall-my-process/README.md

 killed (TERM-5sec-KILL) and a TimeoutExceeded exception will be thrown.
 If not given, `:timeout` will default to 300 seconds.

-If the `sigkill_only` flag is set to true, the dead process will be terminated using `SIGKILL` only, so no `TERM` signal will be sent.
-This is useful for some parent processes (e.g., Sidekiq) that trap the `TERM` signal to do some shutdown logic on their own.

 Methods not listed in the `:methods` hash will have usual DRb marshall/unmarshall behaviour.
 Methods listed in there will return a DRb proxy as well, and you can pass in another nested `:methods` hash there.
 You may also overwrite the `:timeout` option, if you don't